- Book a Talk

 Tooled Up Talks Information

-CPD Talks for School Staff
+Talks for Parents

 Dr Weston regularly delivers motivational, inspirational talks to parents in schools, universities and places of work.
 Check out the menu of talks available below.
 Topics listed reflect the most common concerns that parents have when raising children today.
 They also reflect Dr Weston’s interest in aspirational parenting and optimal outcomes for all children.